Reviews You Can Rely On

 Credit: Jason Wanlass

-The perfect do-everything camping pillow provides five-star comfort while taking up almost no space and weighing nearly nothing in a pack.
+The perfect do-everything camping pillow provides five-star comfort while taking up almost no space and weighing next to nothing in its bag.
 We're still seeking that elusive and dazzling unicorn in the world of cranium cushions.
 Instead, manufacturers compromise between these opposing characteristics.
-However, this metric should not be important to car campers who don't have far to travel between their vehicle and the campsite.
+However, this quality is probably not as important to campers who don't have far to travel between their vehicle and the campsite.
 Volume becomes an issue when you have to fit everything you're bringing along in your backpack, and sacrifices must be made.

-For this metric, we measured the volume of each product in its packed form.
-Packing down to just 0.4 liters are the Aero, Aeros Down, and Fillo Elite.
+In this test, we measured the volume of each product in its packed form.
+Packing down to just 0.4 liters are the Aeros, Aeros Down, Fillo Elite, and the Hikenture.
 Even though the Aeros Down includes a top layer of down, it packs up to almost the same size as the regular Aeros.
 Other top performers were the Trekology Aluft at 0.5 liters and the Cocoon Air-Core Hood and Therm-a-Rest Air Head Down at 0.6 liters.
 We were also very pleased with the packed size of the Rumpl Stuffable Pillowcase at 0.7 liters, but if you have to bring extra clothes just to stuff your pillow, the packed size benefits disappear.

 Credit: Jason Wanlass